 These evaluation criteria must be broad enough, yet specifically focused and weighted to measure what is important to your organization.
 This will help ensure the large “net you cast” across evaluating numerous potential (e.g. 5 – 10) vendors will clearly identify the “best” solution.

 By incorporating these factors into your selection process, you can separate the wheat from the chaff as you work to select a solution that will meet your current requirements and support your business as it grows over the years.

 If you or your team have not previously engaged in a formalized software selection process for an enterprise application such as an ERP, then consider obtaining outside help to manage the process for you.
-Answerport professionals can help with software selection and also implementation should the project continue.
+Answerport professionals can help with software selection through implementation.
 Please let us know how we could help by emailing us at firstname.lastname@example.org or call us at 414.289.9100.

-I’d like to hear from you on successful selections or lessons learned.
-Please share your experiences by emailing me at: email@example.com.
+I’d like to hear from you on successful selections or lessons learned by emailing me at: email@example.com.

 About the author: Tom Swinsky advises clients on software applications strategy, planning, selection and implementation.
 Prior to joining Answerport, Tom was the Director of Supply Chain Operations at Schreiber Foods, Inc. and had prior consulting experience as a Consulting Principal/Senior Manager with a large global consulting firm.
 Tom has led the software selection and implementation efforts for several different ERP solutions for both small and large companies over the past 25 years.